<< Yesterday

 1936 The Reds trade first baseman Jim Bottomley for the Browns' utility player Johnny Burnett, who will never appear in a game for his new team.
 The former Cincinnati infielder plays two seasons with St. Louis, finishing his 16-year Hall of Fame career with a lifetime .310 batting average.

 1943 The A's trade Bob Johnson to the Senators for Jimmy Pofahl and Bobby Estalella.
-Although the former Philadelphia fan-favorite will make the All-Star squad for his new team and receives consideration for the Most Valuable Player award, Washington will sell the outfielder to the Red Sox.
+Although the former Philadelphia fan-favorite will make the All-Star squad for his new team and receive consideration for the Most Valuable Player award, Washington will sell the outfielder to the Red Sox.

 1959 The Indians trade Larry Doby to the Tigers for Tito Francona.
 The deal will be a great swap for the Tribe when their new outfielder hits .363, while Doby will play in just 16 games for Detroit.

 1962 Before the spring training game against New York in Clearwater, the Phillies honor Robin Roberts, sold to the Yankees in the off-season, by retiring his uniform number 36, the familiar numerals he wore for 14 seasons with Philadelphia.
-The future Hall of Fame right-hander starts the exhibition game giving up four runs in three innings but gets the win when the Bronx Bombers beat his former team, 13-10.
+The future Hall of Fame right-hander starts the exhibition game giving up four runs in three innings but gets credit for the win when the Bronx Bombers beat his former team, 13-10.

 1965 In an exhibition game, Gary Kroll and Gordie Richardson combine to keep Pittsburgh hitless for nine innings in the Mets' 6-0 win in St. Petersburg.
-The first no-hitter thrown during the regular season in franchise history won't occur until 2012 when Johan Santana accomplishes the feat against St. Louis.
+The first no-hitter thrown during the regular season in franchise history won't occur until 2012, when Johan Santana accomplishes the feat against St. Louis.

 1966 In a spring training game in Houston's Astrodome, the Dodgers and Astros become the first major league teams to play on artificial grass.
 The material, which will become known as AstroTurf, was developed by Monsanto to overcome the team's inability to grow grass indoors.